Children’s Nursing degree students at the University of Chester learning through real-world experience.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-• 21st Century Nurse (20 Credits) Core: This module is designed to prepare you to become an effective nurse for the 21st century integrating learning-to-learn and reflection leading to persona and professional development.
+This module is designed to prepare a student to become an effective nurse for the 21st century integrating learning-to-learn and reflection leading to persona and professional development.

-• Practice Learning 1 (40 Credits) Core: This module provides you with practice learning opportunities which provides a range of experiences across fields.
+This module provides students with practice learning opportunities which provides a range of experiences across fields.
 The module will introduce cross field and field specific skills for nursing.
-You will develop an understanding of, and be able to demonstrate, the skills required for practice.
+The learner will develop an understanding of, and be able to demonstrate, the skills required for practice.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.